 5) "Why Content Marketing Fails," Rand Fishkin

 Sometimes, the most helpful pieces of content tell you what not to do.
-Rand Fishkin's SlideShare does just that.
+Rand Fishkin's presentation does just that.
 He takes an in-depth look at the most common reasons people fail at content marketing -- and offers practical, original advice on fixing it.

 6) "The What If Technique," Motivate Design

 Most marketers are looking to grow ... but sometimes they can get stuck making incremental improvements.
 While these improvements are growth, larger, bigger growth jumps are what most people want.
-To help you get unstuck from incrementalism, Motivate Design outlined a process in the SlideShare below.
+To help you get unstuck from incrementalism, Motivate Design outlined a process in the presentation below.

 7) "Digital Strategy 101," Bud Caddell

-Even though this SlideShare is almost 100 slides long, its content is pure gold.
+Even though this presentation is almost 100 slides long, its content is pure gold.
 Caddell answers some of the biggest FAQs about digital strategy in a very accessible way.
 The reason his slides are so straightforward is because of the way he's laid them out.
 He's really adept at making "animated" slides explain his story -- something we all should learn how to do.

 8) "10 Ways to Win the Internets," Upworthy

-Even though Upworthy's got a bad rap for creating clickbait headlines, their lessons on going viral are incredible interesting.
+Even though Upworthy's got a bad rap for creating clickbait headlines, their lessons on going viral are incredibly interesting.
 Besides having great advice about going viral, Upworthy does a great job of making its presentation interactive using clickable links.

 9) "Crap: The Content Marketing Deluge," Velocity Partners